DomThePorcupine/tart/README.md

 To install this tool copy it to a folder in your path, and then make it executable

-#Tells you your path directories
+Use this to tell you your path directories echo $PATH
-echo $PATH
-#choose one of the above directories and use cp
-sudo cp tart /usr/bin
+Choose one of the above directories and use cp sudo cp tart /usr/bin
-#make it an executable file
+Make it an executable file
 sudo chmod +x /usr/bin/tart

 Yay now you have tart and can be lazy like me :)